-This position will serve as the Financial Readiness Program Educator for Cornell Cooperative Extension Association of Jefferson County and will implement Financial Readiness programming for a menu of existing Financial Readiness educational programs and activities at Army Community Services (ACS) on Fort Drum.
-This position will be responsible for the delivery of established Financial Readiness programming in support of Army Community Services (ACS) programs, and will deliver other established Financial Readiness programming and activities, both on-site and off-site in accordance with the Fort Drum Program Area's plan of work.
+This position will serve as the Financial Readiness Program Educator for Cornell Cooperative Extension Association of Jefferson County and will implement Financial Readiness programming for a menu of existing Financial Readiness educational programs and activities with the Soldier and Family Readiness Division on Fort Drum.
+This position will be responsible for the delivery of established Financial Readiness programming in support of Soldier and Family Readiness Division programs, and will deliver other established Financial Readiness programming and activities, both on-site and off-site in accordance with the Fort Drum Program Area's plan of work.
 This position will also coordinate all administrative aspects of the Financial Readiness Program and will assist the Fort Drum Issue Leader with marketing efforts for Financial Readiness programming.

 IMPORTANT INFORMATION FOR APPLICANTS: